 Take this guide with you to reference later or share with a colleague.
 Download this guide to reference later or share with a colleague.
 Fill out the form and we'll email you a .pdf file.

 There are a lot of commercial bike racks to choose from.
 But not all bike racks are created equal.
-There are key features that make certain types of bike parking racks better options for securing and properly supporting bicycles than others.
+There are key features that make certain types of commercial bike racks better options for securing and properly supporting bicycles than others.